-Soon after receiving his Bachelors in Arts, he married Aline Murray.
+Soon after receiving his Bachelor of Arts, he married Aline Murray in June of 1908.
 She was a fellow poet with whom he had been involved for many years.
 Together the couple would eventually have five children.
 That same year he found employment at Morristown High School in New Jersey and began submitting essays and poems to periodicals.
 Within the next year, Kilmer decided he no longer wanted to pursue a teaching career.
-He moved the family to New York where he focused on his writing career.
+He moved the family to New York, where he focused on his writing career.

 Loss, Success, and Religion

 Kilmer and his wife were struck by tragedy shortly after the birth of their daughter Rose.
 She was stricken by infant paralysis.
-The stress of the illness lead the Kilmers to convert to Roman Catholicism.
+The stress of the illness leads the Kilmers to convert to Roman Catholicism.
 They entered the church in 1913.
-That same year he published the work which would his most popular, ‘Trees,’ in Poetry magazine.
+That same year he published the work which would be his most popular, ‘Trees,’ in Poetry magazine.
+One of his most prominent lines from his crowning work ‘Trees,’ is “Poems are made by fools like me, But only God can make a tree.”
 His lectures were also becoming more geared toward a Roman Catholic audience.

 World War I

-He was assigned work as a statistician with an infantry regiment.
+He was assigned work as a statistician, and intelligence officer, with an infantry regiment.
+He climbed the military ladder quickly, gaining the rank of Sergeant in a relatively short time.
 He arrived in France in November of the same year.
-While Kilmer did not write another volume of poetry during this time period, he did complete a number of sketches.
-The most popular of these is ‘Rouge Bouquet’ which spoke on the deaths of two dozen of his comrades in a German artillery barrage in the Rouge Bouquet forest.
+While Kilmer did not write another volume of poetry during this time period, he did complete a number of poems.
+The most popular of these is ‘Rouge Bouquet,’ which spoke on the deaths of two dozen of his comrades in a German artillery barrage in the Rouge Bouquet forest.

 Final Act of Bravery

-In April of 1918, he was transferred by request to military intelligence.
+In July of 1918, he was transferred by request to the Regimental Intelligence Section.
 Kilmer was held in high regard by his fellow soldiers and volunteered for extra duty during the Second Battle of Marne.
 He led a scouting party that was assigned the mission of locating a German machine gun.
 His battalion found him later, peering over the edge of a hill.
-He had been shot by a sniper.
-He was posthumously awarded the Croix de Guerre by the French Republic and was buried in the Oise-Aisne American Cemetery and Memorial, in Aisne, Picardy, France.
+He had been hit by a sniper’s bullet.
+He was posthumously awarded the Croix de Guerre by the French Republic and was buried in the Oise-Aisne American Cemetery and Memorial in Aisne, Picardy, France.
 In New Jersey, visitors can see a cenotaph erected on the family plot in Elmwood Cemetery.